SpamExperts/OrangeAssassin/docs/pad.plugins.spam_cop.rst

 **spamcop_to_address** "spamassassin-submit@spam.spamcop.net" (type `str`)
     Your customized SpamCop report submission address.
 You need to obtain this address by registering at http://www.spamcop.net/.
-If this is not set, SpamCop reports will go to a generic reporting address for SpamPad users and your reports will probably have less weight in the SpamCop system.
+If this is not set, SpamCop reports will go to a generic reporting address for OrangeAssassin users and your reports will probably have less weight in the SpamCop system.
 **spamcop_max_report_size** 50 (type `int`)
     Messages larger than this size (in kilobytes) will be truncated in report